 One last important feature we kept in mind was height.
 Most lamps fell within the typical range of 58 to 68 inches tall.
 Those that didn’t could primarily be used as task lighting if they were shorter or used in rooms with high ceilings if they were taller.
 Overall, the lamps that made our list did a great job of providing the light necessary to illuminate the room to create an inviting mood or get tasks done without causing too much eyestrain.

 Floor lamps can last decades and withstand a lifetime of use, which is why it’s important to carefully select a new lamp.
 The right size, style, and illumination are key; otherwise, a lamp may simply take up space as just decor.
 The following are answers to popular questions about selecting a new floor lamp.

 Q. How tall should a floor lamp be?

-Look for a traditional shaded lamp between 58 and 64 inches tall—around eye level for the average adult.
+A floor lamp is usually between 58 and 64 inches tall, which is around eye level for the average adult.
 Torchieres may be taller.